Sle3pyC4t/CodeSheriff/README.md

 - **Project Mode**: Scan a directory or file for malicious code
 - **GitLab Mode**: Scan files changed in a GitLab merge request
-- **Multi-Provider Support**: Compatible with various LLM providers (OpenAI, DeepSeek, Anthropic, etc.)
+- **Flexible LLM Support**: Works with various providers (OpenAI, DeepSeek, Anthropic), enterprise/internal deployments, and locally hosted servers
-- **Custom LLM Support**: Works with enterprise/internal LLM deployments
-- **Local LLM Support**: Can use locally hosted LLM servers
 - Structured output with malicious probability and reasoning
 - Support for multiple programming languages